Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 -it xilinx/kria-developer:latest bash

-in the docker container, cd to /tmp and clone the git repo and build the filder2d app.
-We want to use /tmp because that folder is accessible inside and outside containers.
-However, note that the files there may not persist through reboot.
+3. In the docker container, change directory to /tmp, clone the git repo, and build the filder2d application.
+Use /tmp because that folder is accessible inside and outside containers.
+However, the files there might not persist through reboot.

 cd /tmp/